When you think about home improvements, it’s important to think about how, when you bought your home, certain factors helped make your decision.

 Neutral paint: 250%

 Using a neutral color provides a welcoming and safe feeling for prospective buyers.
 Looking to add personality?
-Think about colorful shutters, trim or door and windows.
+Think about colorful shutters, trim or doors and windows.

 What about siding?